P1sec/QCSuper/README.md

   -h, --help            show this help message and exit --cli                 Use a command prompt, allowing for interactive
                         completion of commands.
+  --efs-shell           Spawn an interactive shell to navigate within the
+                        embedded filesystem (EFS) of the baseband device.
   -v, --verbose         Add output for each received or sent Diag packet.

 Input mode: